Trusted WordPress tutorials, when you need them most.

 Because your WordPress content is stored in MySQL, your website backup solution will need to make a copy of your database tables as well as the files stored in your media library, themes and plugins.

-Backup plugins such as UpdraftPlus will automatically send complete backups of your WordPress files and database to a remote location.
-You can learn how to set it up by following our guide on how to backup and restore your WordPress site with UpdraftPlus.
+Backup plugins such as Duplicator will automatically send complete backups of your WordPress files and database to a remote location.
+You can learn how to set it up by following our guide on how to backup your WordPress website.

 How MySQL Affects Website Performance